jao11/XMIMSIM/User-guide.md

 ### <a id="ebelgenerator"></a>X-ray tube spectrum generator

 In the [_Excitation_ section](#excitation), we have shown how one can introduce the necessary components of the X-ray excitation spectrum, through a number of discrete energies and intervals of continuous energies.
 In many cases, one will perform X-ray experiments using an X-ray tube generator as source, which corresponds to a combination of discrete part (the anode element specific XRF lines) and a continuous part (the Bremsstrahlung generated through electron-nucleus interactions).
 Such excitation spectra are typically quite difficult to obtain experimentally and instead one relies quite often on theoretical calculations to obtain (an approximation) of the spectrum.
 One popular model is the one derived by Horst Ebel in his manuscripts [X-ray Spectrometry 28 (1999), 255-266](http://dx.doi.org/10.1002/(SICI)1097-4539(199907%2F08)28%3A4%3C255%3A%3AAID-XRS347%3E3.0.CO%3B2-Y) and [X-ray Spectrometry 32 (2003), 46-51](http://dx.doi.org/10.1002/xrs.610).
-This model has been implemented in XMI-MSIM based on the similar feature in PyMca and can be accessed by clicking the X-ray tube button in the menubar (with the radiation warning logo).
+This model has been implemented in XMI-MSIM based on the similar feature in PyMca and can be accessed by clicking the X-ray tube button in the toolbar (with the radiation warning logo).
 After clicking, a new window will emerge that looks as:

 ![Modifying the energy](../wiki/figures/26ebelgenerator.png)